 German Reflexive Verbs

-So… we will start with a look at how it works in English and then delve into German.
+We will start with a look at how it works in English, and then delve into German.

 Reflexive verbs in English – or why there aren’t many